Performance Breakdown

 How long does the Dyson V11 run?

-Dyson claims that the V11 Torque Drive has a 60 minute run time.
-So I had to test if these were accurate, and the results were impressive.
+Dyson claims that the V11 Torque Drive has a 60-minute run time.
+I had to test these to see if they were accurate, and the results were impressive.

-Please check the table below for the full results.
+Please refer to the table below for the complete results.

 * The tests done on hard floors and carpet are with the torque drive attachment with the wand.
 I did this to get the most realistic result possible.